 Name Description cmd.exe The native command line prompt utility.
-PowerShell.exe A native command line tool used to start a Windows PowerShell session in a Command Prompt window.
+PowerShell.exe A native command line tool used to start a Windows PowerShell session in a Command Prompt window. powershell_ise.exe Rhysida actors have been observed launching Windows PowerShell Integrated Scripting Environment (ISE) prior to executing a malicious script (1.ps1 from a folder in %AppData%\Local\Temp%).
+PowerShell ISE provides a graphical interface for editing and testing PowerShell scripts.
 PsExec.exe A tool included in the PsTools suite used to execute processes remotely.
 Rhysida actors heavily leveraged this tool for lateral movement and remote execution. mstsc.exe A native tool that establishes an RDP connection to a host.
 PuTTY.exe Rhysida actors have been observed creating Secure Shell (SSH) PuTTy connections for lateral movement.
 In one example, analysis of PowerShell console host history for a compromised user account revealed Rhysida actors leveraged PuTTy to remotely connect to systems via SSH [T1021.004].
-PortStarter A back door script written in Go that provides functionality for modifying firewall settings and opening ports to pre-configured command and control (C2) servers.[1] secretsdump A script used to extract credentials and other confidential information from a system.
+PortStarter A back door script written in Go that provides functionality for modifying firewall settings and opening ports to pre-configured command and control (C2) servers.[1]

+Name Description secretsdump A script used to extract credentials and other confidential information from a system.
 Rhysida actors have been observed using this for NTDS dumping [T1003.003] in various instances. ntdsutil.exe A standard Windows tool used to interact with the NTDS database.
 Rhysida actors used this tool to extract and dump the NTDS.dit database from the domain controller containing hashes for all Active Directory (AD) users.

-Name Description Note: It is strongly recommended that organizations conduct domainwide password resets and double Kerberos TGT password resets if any indication is found that the NTDS.dit file was compromised.
+Note: It is strongly recommended that organizations conduct domain wide password resets and double Kerberos TGT password resets if any indication is found that the NTDS.dit file was compromised.
 AnyDesk A common software that can be maliciously used by threat actors to obtain remote access and maintain persistence [T1219].
-AnyDesk also supports remote file transfer.
-Wevtutil.exe A standard Windows Event Utility tool used to view event look Rhysida actors used this tool to clear a significant number of Windows event logs, including system, application, and second action of the standard Windows Event Utility tool used to view event logs.
-The standard Windows Event Utility tool used to view event logs.
-[T1070.001].
-PowerView A PowerShell tool used to gain situational awareness of Windon domains.
-Review of PowerShell event logs identified Rhysida using this tool to conduct additional reconnaissance-based commands and harvest credentials.
+AnyDesk also supports remote file transfer. wevtutil.exe A standard Windows Event Utility tool used to view event logs.
+Rhysida actors used this tool to clear a significant number of Windows event logs, including system, application, and security logs [T1070.001].
+PowerView A PowerShell tool used to gain situational awareness of Windows domains.
+Review of PowerShell event logs identified Rhysida actors using this tool to conduct additional reconnaissance-based commands and harvest credentials.
+AZCopy A command-line utility that you can use to copy blobs or files to, from, or between Azure storage accounts.
+StorageExplorer- windows-x64.exe A standalone application that allows users to manage and interact with their cloud storage.